canonical/maas-ansible-playbook/README.md

 An Ansible playbook for installing and configuring MAAS, further documentation is found [here](https://maas.io/docs/ansible-playbooks-reference).

 ## Supported versions
 This playbook has been tested with Ansible version 5.10.0 and above.
 We recommend using the latest available stable version of Ansible (currently 7.x).
 The `netaddr` Python library needs to be installed on the machine on which Ansible is used; note that this is not required on remote hosts.
+If you are running on Mac OS, you will also need to install the passlib python module.

 ## Install